 What’s a Shot List?

-Number 5 on my pre-production checklist is CREATE A SHOT LIST.
-After the script is written, I work with the client and the DP (Director of Photography, AKA camera operator) to make a list of all of the different video clips I will need to make a great video.
+Number 5 on our pre-production checklist is CREATE A SHOT LIST.
+After the script is written, we work with the client and the DP (Director of Photography, AKA camera operator) to make a list of all of the different video clips we will need to make a great video.

 Creating and using a shot list will help you schedule your day and make sure nothing gets missed.
 Having a video crew come back because you “missed” an important scene can be expensive.